-Please DO NOT start taking quercetin supplements and stop washing your hands, disinfecting surfaces and maintaining a good social distance from others.
+Please DO NOT start taking quercetin supplements and stop washing your hands, disinfecting surfaces, and maintaining a good social distance from others.
 These other things WILL work.

 8 Is it safe?

-The supplement has been around a long time.
+The supplement has been around for a long time.
 Most healthy people have no ill effects.
 Some research, involving isolated cells, has hinted the nutrient may cause cancer in high doses but human studies have not shown this.
 Ironically, some human investigations hint it may protect against cancer.

 Quercetin Side Effects?

 The good news is the supplement has been around for many years and has a well-known safety profile.
 Most people have no or mild side effects.
 Here is a general list of things to consider.
 This list is not complete:

 - start with less for the first week to see if you have any side effects

 - the supplement may lower blood sugar and blood pressure

 - the supplement may interact with various medications

 - stop taking at least 2 weeks before having surgery